containerbase/base/README.md

 # containerbase buildpack

 This repository is the source for the Docker Hub image `containerbase/buildpack`.
 Commits to `main` branch are automatically built and published.

 ## Local development

-You need a recent [docker](https://www.docker.com) version with [buildx](https://github.com/docker/buildx) [`>= v0.4.0`](https://github.com/docker/buildx/releases/tag/v0.4.0) plugin installed
+You need a recent [docker](https://www.docker.com) version with [buildx](https://github.com/docker/buildx) [`>= v0.4.0`](https://github.com/docker/buildx/releases/tag/v0.4.0) plugin installed.

+You should use

 ### Base image